Abandoned & Little-Known Airfields:

 It was still listed in the 2003 Airport Facility Directory as a private airfield, the Deer Creek Ranch Airport,

-although it is not depicted at all on the 2003 Sectional Chart.
+although it was not depicted at all on the 2003 Sectional Chart.

 The "Vina Mat" is listed as a reporting point on approach charts for Chico Airport, according to Don Howell.